|

 those anoying sign-up cards?
 They actually come in handy!) and

-ROLL it around your form tightly, TAPE it on firmly, and along
+ROLL it around your form tightly.

-the edge, you will need it to go around at least TWICE (if your
+the edge, you will need it to go around at least TWICE

 form is small,

-cut off the excess first before taping shut.)
+cut off the excess first before taping shut.
 This will give

 you the necessary space to keep your beadweaving from being too